-Windows 10/8/7 is an intelligent Operating system which assigns the priority of a process to the processor running in foreground or background.
-The Operating system also provides a user flexibility to enhance or degrade the priority of a process as per user requirements.
+Windows 10/8/7 is an intelligent operating system which assigns the priority of a process to the processor running in foreground or background.
+The Operating system also provides user flexibility to enhance or degrade the priority of a process as per user requirements.

-To make sure your priority is saved, you may use a utility named Prio – Process Priority Saver, which is free for personal use.
+To make sure your priority is saved, you may use this utility named Prio – Process Priority Saver, which is free for personal use.